Bath, Somerset: Buses

-Bath has a network of bus routes, operated by First West of England, with services to surrounding towns and cities, such as Bristol, Trowbridge, Frome and Wells.
+Bath has a network of bus routes, operated by First West of England, with services to Bristol Airport and nearby towns and cities such as Bristol, Trowbridge, Frome and Wells.
 Faresaver Buses also operate services to surrounding towns.
-The Bath Bus Company runs open-top double-decker bus tours around the city, as well as frequent services to Bristol Airport.
-Stagecoach West also provides services to Tetbury and the South Cotswolds.
-The suburbs of Bath are also served by the WESTlink on demand service, available Monday to Saturday.
+The suburbs of Bath are also served by the WESTlink on-demand minibus service.

-National Express operates inter-city coach services from Bath bus station.
+National Express and FlixBus operate inter-city coach services from Bath bus station which is adjacent to Bath Spa railway station.

+The Bath Bus Company runs open top bus tours around the city.

 Roads

 Bath is approximately 11 mi south-east of the larger city and port of Bristol, to which it is linked by the A4 road and is a similar distance south of the M4 motorway at junction 18.
 The potential new junction 18a linking the M4 with the A4174 Avon Ring Road could provide an additional direct route from Bath to the motorway.

 In an attempt to reduce the level of car use, park and ride schemes have been introduced, with sites at Odd Down, Lansdown and Newbridge.
 A large increase in city centre parking was provided under the 2010 SouthGate shopping centre development, which introduced more car traffic.
 A bus gate scheme in Northgate aims to reduce private car use in the city centre.

 A transport study (the Bristol/Bath to South Coast Study) was published in 2004, after being initiated by the Government Office for the South West and Bath and North East Somerset Council and undertaken by WSP Global as a result of the de-trunking in 1999 of the A36/A46 trunk road network from Bath to Southampton.

 The Bath Clean Air Zone was introduced for central Bath on 15 March 2021.
 A Class C zone, it charges the most polluting commercial vehicles £9 per day (and up to £100 per day for coaches and HGVs).
 It is the first UK road pollution charging zone outside London, and reduced nitrogen dioxide levels in the city by 26% over the following two years, meeting legal standards.